 EFF-4: 3D distance route efficiency

 The 3D distance route efficiency metric is a percentage computed by dividing the ideal 3D distance of the route by the actual 3D distance of the route.
-This metric is a combination of the horizontal distance route efficiency metric and the vertical distance route efficiency metric.per aircraft
+This metric is a combination of the horizontal distance route efficiency metric and the vertical distance route efficiency metric.
+The equation for calculating this metric per aircraft is presented below.